Baluf/anchor/README.md

 There are 3 main http handlers to the server detailed below:

-- API :one: that receives aschema for the new sheet to be created.
+- API :one: that receives aschema for the new sheet to be created. example for schema to be sent:
 ```json
 {
     "columns": [